-You can also see what you have on loan, by visiting the Library Catalogue and logging on to ‘My Account'.
+You can also see what you have on loan, by visiting the Library Catalogue and using the ‘Log in to my account' link.

 The library doesn’t hold dissertations in print, however some are held electronically on Moodle.
 Please ask a member of the library staff for details on accessing these.